 - EK Hair Social Story with Clippers

-If you want to learn more about writing social stories follow this link.
+See my post to learn more about writing social stories.

 The right environment

 If the hairdresser’s venue is the problem find one that will visit you at home.
 If it is just the noise you can try out noise cancelling headphones.

 I love that our hairdressers have TVs for the kids to watch.
 For a while we use to take the iPad with us so that my son could hold it and play games, this worked really well.
 You can always let the child play on your phone if TV and iPad are not an option.
 Obviously it will be hard (or in some cases impossible) to totally distract from the haircut.
 However having things available including favourite toys or books are all very helpful.

 Explaining what is happening is important to help prepare a child but be aware of the language you use.
 Some will become upset at the idea of having their hair cut and using the term hair cut over and over can be more stressful for them.
 Try talking about getting a trim instead.
 Also try to take care over what you say, they need support and encouragement to learn to cope with getting haircuts.
 A common phrase when telling a child to stay still is ‘you will get your ear cut off’ this is not helpful and avoid using it.